Green Office Chair: David Selden

 NARF was awarded EPA’s ENERGY STAR certificate for the main NARF building at 1506 Broadway with a score of 93 out of 100.
 Buildings that earn EPA’s ENERGY STAR use 35 percent less energy and generate 35 percent fewer greenhouse gas emissions than similar buildings across the nation.

 The Boulder office is a PACE Certified Partner for reducing waste with a 79% landfill diversion rate.
 (PACE stands for Partners for a Clean Environment and serves Boulder County, Colorado.)

 The Native American Rights Fund is headquartered in Boulder, Colorado, (thirty-one employees) and has regional offices in Anchorage, Alaska, (five employees) and Washington, D.C. (three employees).
 While sustainability is important in all offices, to date, most projects have been associated with the main office in Boulder where the property is owned.
 Offices in Anchorage and D.C. are leased.
 We currently monitor and report on our impacts in four major areas:

 - Energy Consumption (electricity and natural gas for main office)

 - Air Travel (all three offices)

-For the past three years, NARF has partnered with Trees, Water & People, a 501(c)3 non-profit organization, to offset its global warming emissions for the major sources of consumption listed above.
-This partnership includes a donation to the Native American solar furnace project to offset 550 tons of carbon dioxide, which exceeds NARF’s 2015 emissions.
+For the past five years, NARF has partnered with Trees, Water & People, a 501(c)3 non-profit organization, to offset its global warming emissions for the major sources of consumption listed above.
+This partnership includes a donation to the Native American solar furnace project to offset 647.5 tons of carbon dioxide, which matches NARF’s 2016 emissions.
 In addition to environmental benefits, the solar heater project helps Native American families in need by providing clean, free heat from the sun, as well as jobs.
 To learn more about this project, read the Indian Country Today article “Henry Red Cloud Leads the Renewable-Energy Charge at Pine Ridge.”